MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-aep-performance.md

 **Applies to:** [!INCLUDE [fabric-se](includes/applies-to-version/fabric-se.md)]

-The SQL analytics endpoint [!INCLUDE [fabric-se](includes/fabric-se.md)] enables you to query data in the Lakehouse using T-SQL language and TDS protocol.
+The [!INCLUDE [fabric-se](includes/fabric-se.md)] enables you to query data in the Lakehouse using T-SQL language and TDS protocol.
 Every Lakehouse has one SQL analytics endpoint.
-The number of SQL analytics endpoints in a workspace matches the number of lakehouses provisioned in that one workspace.
+The number of SQL analytics endpoints in a workspace matches the number of lakehouses, warehouses and mirrored databases provisioned in that one workspace.

 A background sync process is responsible for scanning lakehouse for changes, and keeping SQL analytics endpoint up-to-date for all the changes committed to lakehouses in a workspace.
 The sync process is transparently managed by Microsoft Fabric platform, but users can manual initate the sync by clicking on 'refresh' within the SQL anaytics endpoint.
 When a change is detected in a lakehouse, the process updates metadata and the SQL analytics endpoint reflects the changes committed to lakehouse tables.
 Under normal operating conditions, the lag between a lakehouse and SQL analytics endpoint should ideally be under a minute.